Dr Christos Pliotas

-I joined the University of Leeds as a Lecturer in Integrative Membrane Biology in September 2018.
+I joined the University of Leeds as a Lecturer/Assistant Professor in Integrative Membrane Biology in September 2018.
 I graduated from the University of Athens with a BSc (Hons) in Physics.
 I then obtained an MSc in Medical Physics and PhD in Biochemistry from the Institute of Medical Sciences (IMS), at the University of Aberdeen before undertaking a postdoctoral joint appointment at the University of St Andrews in James H. Naismith FRS (structural biology) and Olav Schiemann (pulsed-EPR) laboratories.

 - Academic Lead Administrator for Summer Vacation Studentships Scheme

 The research of my group is focused on elucidating mechanical sensing and regulation of ion channels.

-Mechanosensation is the ability of channels to sense and respond to changes in membrane tension by opening their pore, through which ions and molecules flow.
+Mechanosensation is the ability of ion channels to sense changes in membrane tension and respond to these changes by opening their pore, through which ions and molecules flow.